 Before television became a mainstream concept, the interior decor of houses had to be functional.
 The entertainment area had a radio, piano, or whatever activity the family enjoyed.
 After families started watching televisions at home, architects considered building homes with a specific living area in mind.

 Since the 2010s, TV consoles have also become a staple decor piece in the home.
 Flat screen television stands become the focal point of living rooms.
 You’d also find ultra-thin televisions doubling as decorative pieces on the fireplace.
+You can add even more Abbott decor to the TV stands.

 2. Access to Live Shows